-2021 Helmholtz AI project call - open now!
+2021 Helmholtz AI project call - In Review Process

 Join the HELMHOLTZ AI COMMUNITY WORKSPACE - Our virtual space to find partners for the Helmholtz AI project call 2021

 At the core of the Helmholtz AI mission is fostering cross-field creativity by stimulating collaborative research projects in applied machine learning (ML) and artificial intelligence (AI).
 Therefore, the annual Helmholtz AI project call, funded by the Helmholtz Association's Initiative and Networking Fund (INF), aims to support this goal.
 We hope that these project calls help you develop enriching partnerships and exciting new project ideas.
 In case of any questions please contact projectsnoSp@firstname.lastname@example.org.

 - Objective: Helmholtz AI projects aim to enable research that addresses cross-center ML/AI challenges and methods; they should be seed-like, collaborative and have the potential to quickly generate larger follow-up projects; solutions should be co-developed with potential users; practical implementation with external partners (e.g. academic, non-profit or companies) is encouraged.

 - Duration of funding: Projects must be completed within a maximum of three years.
 That's why we are explicitly calling for ‘high risk, high gain’ and value learning from (fast) failure over incremental advances.